Project 1: Genome Assembly

 nextflow will automatically submit each process as a separate job to the SCC using

-the appropriate qsub commands if specified.
+the appropriate qsub commands when specified.

 This week, we will be running significantly more resource intensive processes and we will need to now make use of the resource available to us on the SCC.
 You will be asked to determine the most appropriate set of resources for each of your processes.